aminebadraoui/MNFST-RAG-UI/docs/getting-started/configuration.md

 # Configuration Guide

-Complete guide to configuring the RAG Chat Admin Dashboard for development and production environments.
+Complete guide to configuring the MNFST-RAG Admin Dashboard for development and production environments.

 ## 🎯 Overview

-The RAG Chat Dashboard uses environment variables for configuration, supporting both development and production setups with mock and real API modes.
+The MNFST-RAG Dashboard uses environment variables for configuration, supporting both development and production setups with mock and real API modes.

 ## ⚙️ Environment Variables